This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-• In a small bowl, stir the flour and almond meal together, and set aside.
+• In a small bowl, stir the almond meal and flour together, and set aside.

 • In a large bowl, whisk the egg yolks together with 1/2 cup sugar until well blended.
-Stir in the chocolate mixture.
+Whisk or stir in the chocolate mixture.

 • Beat the egg whites and cream of tartar until they reach soft peaks.
 Gradually add the remaining 1/4 cup sugar and keep beating until they reach stiff peaks.

 • Fold the almond meal and flour and about 1/4 of the egg whites into the chocolate mixture.
-Once incorporated, fold in the rest of the egg whites.
+Once incorporated, fold in the rest of the egg whites until no streaks remain.

-• Bake for 25 minutes, or until a toothpick inserted about 1 1/2 inches from the edge comes out clean, but a toothpick inserted into the center still comes out slightly gooey.
+• Pour into the prepared pan.
+Bake for 25 minutes, or until a toothpick inserted about 1 1/2 inches from the edge comes out clean, but a toothpick inserted into the center still comes out slightly gooey.

 • Place the cake pan onto a rack and let it cool.
 It will deflate, but that is what is supposed to happen.

 • When cooled, invert onto a serving plate and remove parchment paper from top.
-Trim the top and edges if desired, then cover with chocolate ganache or a dusting of powdered sugar.
+Trim the top and edges if desired, then sift powdered sugar evenly over the top.

 Nutrition